 This aspect of our system is aimed at raising the number of “individuals from countries underrepresented in US immigration” that receive Green Cards.
 While pundits from left and right may argue about the nobility of this goal, all must agree that it subverts broader national interest to the idea of diversity.

-Our country should move to a merit-based system like our allies in order that we can reap the benefits that immigrants can bring.
-Doing this in combination with an updated and nuanced refugee policy satisfies both our obligations to the world and to ourselves.
+Our country should move to a merit-based system like our allies, so we may we reap the benefits that immigrants can bring.
+Doing this, paired with an updated and nuanced refugee policy, satisfies both our obligations to the world and to ourselves.